 As a tropical/sub-tropical island, Taiwan doesn’t really get cold.
 Lows in this time period average just below 60 degrees Fahrenheit.
 While Taipei will be at a comfortable temperature, this is also when Keelung City and the north will be wet and stormy.
 While there will likely be times when you’ll get caught in the rain, the benefit of traveling during this time is that it is the low tourist season.
 That means lower hotel rates, cheaper flights and fewer crowds.

-These winter months are a great time to visit Beitou to enjoy hot springs, or head to the southern areas to visit the stunning beaches in Kenting National Park—where even in winter, the highs are around 75 degrees Fahrenheit, with lows of 68 degrees Fahrenheit.
+These winter months are a great time to visit the Beitou hot springs, or head to the southern areas to visit the stunning beaches in Kenting National Park—where even in winter, the highs are around 75 degrees Fahrenheit, with lows of 68 degrees Fahrenheit.

 Travel Guide for Taiwan: September - November